halides/ohpelabra/README.md

 - if a piece in quantum state on the far row is touched and revealed to be a pawn, it is promoted, but the promotion takes up the turn. the superimposed piece type is not affected.

-- (a piece in classical state with no legal moves cannot be chosen.) personally i felt this a bit boring and i left in the ability to play the lotto
+(a piece in classical state with no legal moves cannot be chosen.) personally i felt this a bit boring and i left in the ability to play the lotto

 ### Technical notes

-gcc 4.9.2, using C++14. (g++-4.9 -g -Wall -std=c++14)
+gcc 4.9.2, using C++14. (g++-4.9 -g -Wall -std=c++14 -pedantic)

 make && ./qchess

 make clean

 Some sort of MVC with a CLI (the CLI might not even be in C++).